A BRIEF HISTORY OF BELIZE

 By 1901 there were more than 37,000 people living in Belize.
 Many of them were very poor.

 After independence the population of Belize grew rapidly.
 Tourism in Belize also boomed.
 Tourism is now the most important industry in Belize although the country also exports sugar and bananas.
-Today the population of Belize is 327,000.
+In 2020 the population of Belize was 402,000.